-At its heart is Lyons Demesne, a gold-standard retreat with a great stone façade, old-fashioned rooms and huge fireplaces.
+At its heart is The Cliff at Lyons, a gold-standard retreat with a great stone façade, old-fashioned rooms and huge fireplaces.
 This food side of things was set up by Irish supremo Richard Corrigan - although he has now moved on to open a new venue, Bentley's in Dublin.
-As a result, the Mill has closed and dining now focuses on La Serre Restaurant (formerly Cafe La Serre).
+As a result, the Mill has closed and dining now focuses on The Orangery.

 The setting is a high-windowed, Turner-designed conservatory with a glorious courtyard for alfresco meals.
 The menu is a no-nonsense run through roast scallops with carbonara cream and tagliatelle, loin of veal with creamed polenta, Puy lentils, prawn and sweetbread vinaigrette, and braised Atlantic halibut with baby gem, peas and horseradish cream, followed by banana split or caramelised apples with cinnamon biscuit, pistachio mascarpone and granny Smith sorbet.
 The wine list is a concise selection of reputable French names.

 Restaurant Opening Times

 Lunch: 12.30 - 4.00pm Sun